 - to relax and escape into a novel?

-Think about the way you would read to get a broad idea of what an article might be about, compared to how you would read to understand a complex and detailed concept - you might use previewing for the first task and intensive or critical reading for the second (more about this in the Reading Strategies section).
+Think about the way you would read to get a broad idea of what an article might be about, compared to how you would read to understand a complex and detailed concept—you might use previewing for the first task and intensive or critical reading for the second.
+For more information, see Reading Strategies.

-Working out why you are reading something (what you need to achieve) will determine the way you will read it (or which reading strategies to use).
+Working out why you are reading something (what you need to achieve) will determine the way you read it or which reading strategies to use.

 Uni study requires a lot of reading within a limited time, so it is important to be selective about what you read.
 You need to make decisions about what is essential.